macbeez/osm-ubuntu/README.md

 cd /home/osm/
 ```

 Replace `system_user` with your username, we need this permission (for now) to download the map data to this directory.
-Later we will change permissions so that `postgres` as access.
+Later we will change permissions so that `postgres` has access.

 Create a downloads folder for the next steps and move into it